-In a data-driven world, knowing how to capture, analyse, and share information effectively is essential if you want to make the most of today's digital workplace solutions.
-The question is, how do you improve data literacy in your business?
+Knowing how to capture, analyse, and share information effectively is essential if you want to make the most of today's digital workplace solutions.
+The question is, how do you build data literacy in your business?

 What is data literacy?